 CHICAGO, IL (April 20, 2017) – Dwight Perry has been called to be the new dean of faculty at North Park Theological Seminary, as well as professor of homiletics and leadership, it was announced today.

 Perry brings a breadth of experiences that includes serving as the executive director of a gospel mission, church planter, conference and denominational executive of Converge (formerly the Baptist General Conference), and professor of pastoral studies at Moody Bible Institute.

 Perry was the first African American to earn a PhD from Trinity Evangelical Divinity School in Deerfield, Illinois.
-He has written several books, including Breaking Down Barriers: A Black Evangelical Explains the Black Church, Building Unity in the Church in the New Millennium, Turnaround: Renewing Organizations from the Inside/Out, Finish Well, and Connect, a volume on homiletics, and The Hole in My Soul, on mentoring.
+He has written several books, including Breaking Down Barriers: A Black Evangelical Explains the Black Church, Building Unity in the Church in the New Millennium, Turnaround: Renewing Organizations from the Inside/Out, Finish Well, Connect, a volume on homiletics, and The Hole in My Soul, on mentoring.